yosang/devhouse-api/README.md

 ## Grading Feedback & Highlights
-This API was built as an academic project, being my first proper backend project built entirely on the .NET with C#, im proud that it received such good feedback:
+This API was built as an academic project, being my first proper backend project built entirely in .NET with C#, im proud that it received such good feedback:
 > "Project was set up with the correct technologies.
 Excellent use of dependency injection.
 Swagger documentation complete with required descriptions." — Grading Feedback

 **Challenges and Implementations**: